gbote/CodePlatoon/curriculum/week-06/day5/django-orm.md

     email = models.CharField(max_length=200)
 ```

-We've created a Python class that directly correlates to a database table (i.e., a model).
+We've created a Python class that directly maps to a database table (i.e., a model).
 Next, let's tell Django to create the necessary code for us to get this table into the database:

 ```bash
 $ python manage.py makemigrations attendance
 ```

 A folder was just generated called `migrations`.
 Look inside there and take a look at the Django code that was generated for us to put our tables into the database.
-Next, let's `migrate` our data from the app into the database itself:
+If we were not using an ORM, we would have to write these migrations ourselves, by hand, so let's take a moment to appreciate all the time and effort that Django-ORM is saving us.
+Next, let's `migrate` our database, so that it reflects the current state of our models.

 ```bash
 $ python manage.py migrate
 ```

-We should have a `attendance_student` students table in our db.
+We should have a `attendance_app_student` students table in our db.
 Check it out with `psql school`

 **Django Console**